 Turn OFF power to the furnace before installing any accessories.
 Follow the humidifier or air cleaner manufacturers' instructions for locating, mounting, grounding, and controlling these accessories.
-Accessory wiring connections are to be made through the 1⁄2" quick connect terminals provided on the furnace integrated control module.
-The humidifier hot terminal is identified as 120V HUM-N. The electronic air cleaner hot terminal is identified as EAC-H, its neutral terminal is identified as 120V EAC-N. All field wiring must conform to applicable codes.
+Accessory wiring connections are to be made through the 1/4" quick connect terminals provided on the furnace integrated control module.
+The humidifier hot terminal is identified as 120V HUM-H, its neutral terminal is identified as 120V HUM-N. The electronic air cleaner hot terminal is identified as EAC-H, its neutral terminal is identified as 120V EAC-N. All field wiring must conform to applicable codes.
 Connections should be made as shown.
 (See Figure 32)